energy-dsi/dpn-flux-deployment/README.md

 - oauth2_proxy_client_secret - oauth2_proxy_client_secret from Keycloak
 - oauth2_proxy_cookie_secret - Create a 32 byte secret e.g. `openssl rand -base64 32 | tr -d '\n' | tr '+/' '-_'`

+#### Update the dpn-flux-deployment/flux-system/kustomization.yaml
+- Line 18 with the AKS cluster name
+- Line 19 with the AKS cluster name
+- Line 20 with the domain name e.g data-sharing.YOUR_DOMAIN
+- Line 21 environment eg `dpn`
+- Line 30 with the helm managed identity the client id
+- Line 31 with the Azure Tenant ID
 ### Step 6

 #### Update the dpn-flux-deployment/workload/